cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

 ## Data structure

-**Common attributes**
+### Common attributes
 There attributes are share by all the documents types covered by the specification.

-    `classification`: (string) Document types
+- `classification`: (string) Document types
-    `datetime` : (timestamp) Functionnal date of the document, most of the time the document issue date `datetimeLabel`: (string) Functionnal meaning of datetime
+- `datetime` : (timestamp) Functionnal date of the document, most of the time the document issue date
+- `datetimeLabel`: (string) Functionnal meaning of datetime
-    `contentAuthor`: (string) Author of the content of the document, can be different of the source connector
+- `contentAuthor`: (string) Author of the content of the document, can be different of the source connector

-**Other Attributes**
+### Other Attributes
 These attributes depend on the `classification`.

-    `subClassification`: (string) subType of the document (ex: invoice, payment_statement, payment_schedules) `categories`: (array of string) list of tags referring to the field of activity, can be deduced from the categories of connectors
+-  `subClassification`: (string) Subtype of the document (ex: invoice, payment_statement, payment_schedules)
+-  `categories`: (array of string) List of tags referring to the field of activity, can be deduced from the categories of connectors
-    `subjects` : (array of string) list of tags referring to the subject of the document ...
+-  `subjects` : (array of string) List of tags referring to the subject of the document ...

 ## Description of different document types